ztangent/ztangent.github.io/_pages/about.md

   image_circular: false # crops the image to make it circular

 news: true  # includes a list of news items
+news_scrollable: false # adds a vertical scroll bar if there are more than 3 news items
+news_limit: 8 # leave blank to include all the news in the `_news` folder
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---